PolterG/FMConfCr/README.md

 **FMConfigCreator** scans the folder it is run in for valid face images and writes them into the correct format for Football Manager.
 It works in seconds, even with very large facepacks.

 It ensures all valid images are included, creates a backup of any existing config, and logs skipped files for your reference.
+⚠ Note: The script has only been tested with facepacks, not with other types of graphics mods.

 ---